“If I had foreseen Hiroshima and Nagasaki, I would have torn up my formula in 1905.” ~ Albert Einstein.

 With sunlight creating the perfect komorebi through the dancing leaves, this shrine was one of my favourites in the city.
 Its beautiful atmosphere is a source of inspiration and hope.

 Now to add something of a more positive nature to your Nagasaki itinerary to complete your first day: Mt Inasa Observatory via the Nagasaki Ropeway.
+It’s considered as one of the three “million dollar night views” in all of Japan.

 With panoramic views over hillsides, scattered islands and the entire city below, in my opinion Mt Inasa is one of the most romantic places to visit in Japan.
 So much so, I included it in my Japan honeymoon itinerary as a must-see!